e-gov/TARA-Doku/Testing.md

 ## 2 Prerequisites

-In order to perform testing, the integrating party has to first [submit an application to join the TARA test environment](Liitumine).
+In order to perform testing, the integrating party has to first [submit an application to join the TARA demo environment](Liitumine).

 The integrator should beforehand acquaint with TARA [technical specifications](TechnicalSpecification).